-Q. Can any students other than current 11th- or 12th graders take the ACT?
+Q. Can any students other than current 11th graders take the ACT?

-A. WDMCS will only administer the electronic ACT test for 11th- and 12th-grade students.
-Freshman and sophomore students who wish to take the ACT can register and pay for the assessment at a local ACT testing center.
+A. WDMCS will only administer the ACT test for 11th-grade students.
+Freshman, sophomore, and senior students who wish to take the ACT can register and pay for the assessment at a local ACT testing center.